callumflack/callum-flack-design/pages/about.md

 No tools, skills or experience matter without good project definition and mutual understanding.
 A collaborative relationship based on dialogue and optimism is the cheapest and most effective method of obtaining this.
 This also helps define bigger possibilities and better constraints to work with, and anticipates problems ahead of time during the project.

-## Contact
+## Location

 Based in [tropical Cairns, Australia](https://www.instagram.com/p/BXbsNdrAt-v), Callum works with local, interstate and international clients.
 He plugs into product teams, agencies or work one-to-one with business owners.
-He enjoys travelling to meet in person.
+He enjoys travelling to meet in person and is always available for a video call.